 Julius ProphetusThe Head Gamemaker of the Multiversal Hunger Games, he is an old man in his 60's who watch over the different gamemakers that run the Game each season, as well as overseeing other aspects.

 - Meaningful Name: His surname, Prophetus, means prophet in Latin.
 Pretty meaningful as it follows both the Roman theme naming in Panem, as well as the nature of how a season is run and his position.

 - Past-Life Memories: He revealed himself as a survivor from the OG timeline, overseeing since the very first season there as Haymitch's successor.

-- Resurrective Immortality: Posseses this thanks to Panem tech resurrecting him every time he gets killed.
-It was shown when Igor killed him alongside Scroop in Season 93, only for his fellow gamemakers to resurrect him.
+- Resurrective Immortality: Possesses this thanks to Panem tech resurrecting him every time he gets killed.
+It was shown when Igor killed him alongside Scroop in Season 93, only for his fellow Gamemakers to resurrect him.

 The President Snowclones